-- The current exam (Exam #5402), with a qualifying score of 147, will be available through August 31, 2023. - The new exam (#5403), with a qualifying score of 155, will be available beginning September 1, 2022.
+• The new exam (#5403), with a qualifying score of 155, is available beginning September 1, 2022.

 2. Internship Portfolio:

 The comprehensive final project is an internship portfolio documenting competency in 10 NASP training domains.
 Although each intern participates in semester evaluations conducted by university faculty and intern site supervisors, in addition to formal summative evaluations, the intern is required to document experiences and competencies in each of the 10 domains listed in the internship syllabus.
 These domains are based on the NASP program training standards and practice model.
 The purpose of the portfolio is to provide tangible evidence of the intern's work, experiences, and competencies over the course of their training, particularly during their internship year.